Living With Untreated Bipolar Disorder

 - Recurring thoughts of death and ways to kill oneself⁵

 On the other side of the pendulum is mania.
 Manic episodes are indicated by some as the defining feature of bipolar disorder.
 The best way I can think of to describe mania is that it is a period of heightened excitement, sexual promiscuity including lewd behaviors, euphoria, over activity, highly irrational behaviors, and delusions.
 Some of the more common symptoms of mania, again most of which I have personally experienced, include:

 - Persistent feeling that you're on top of the world, that you are invincible

 - Difficulty in maintaining relationships

 - Unreasonable feeling of power—anything you want, and anything you want to do is within your reach and nothing and no one can stop you from it

-- Implausible amounts of energy; ability to go days without sleep; racing thoughts
+- Implausible amounts of energy; including racing thoughts and the ability to go days without sleep

 - Restless, agitated feeling all the time